m4(1p) — Linux manual page

 EXTENDED DESCRIPTION top

-The m4 utility shall compare each token from the input against
+The m4 utility shall compare each token from the input against the

-the set of built-in and user-defined macros.
-If the token matches
+set of built-in and user-defined macros.
+If the token matches the

-the defining text before it is rescanned.
+before it is rescanned.

 Macro calls have the form: